 MINIMISING POTENTIALLY DANGEROUS SUBSTANCES

 Our Service minimises the use of potentially dangerous substances.
 Ordinary detergents will be used to help remove dirt from surfaces.
-Colour-coded sponges (e.g. yellow for the kitchen, red/pink for the bathroom) will be used in order to eliminate cross contamination.
-Different rubber gloves will also be used in each room then hung out to air-dry.
-Before returning to the children educators will wash and dry hands.
+Colour-coded cleaning items (such as cloths and mops) will be used in order to eliminate cross contamination.

 DISINFECTANTS